Sofi-Tech/Sofi-Info/README.md

 - Usernames, avatars, and discriminators
 - Guild channel and member count

-By visiting or logging in on to the website sofi.gg or any of its related domains or subdomains, you allow us to collect the following data:
+By visiting or logging in on to the website sofi.gg or any of its related domains or subdomains, we may collect the following data:
 - IP Address
 - Cookies
 - User ID and Name